RoninSunshine/VirtualWateringCan/README.md

 # Unity Augmented Reality Application – Virtual Watering Can on QR Code

-Unity augmented reality application that spawns a virtual watering can on a defined QR Code When running the application, looking at a defined QR code will make the desired object appear.
+Unity augmented reality application that spawns a virtual watering can on a defined QR Code.
+When running the application, looking at a defined QR code will make the desired object appear.
 By default, this object is a watering can.